wildan3105/github-langs/CONTRIBUTING.md

 - Have your own issue?
 Found a bug?
 Want add a feature?
 Just [submit!](https://github.com/wildan3105/github-langs/issues/new)

 ## Contribute :
+- IMPORTANT : Please claim the issue you want to solve
 - Fork the repository
 - Create a feature/bug/whatever-you-mean branch from `develop` branch
 - Commit the change